VeritasSoftware/LiveHealthChecks/README.md

 All Health Reports of that Api are published to this ReceiveMethod.

-The **Server** has to be set up for each Api Client.
-The ReceiveMethod & SecretKey provided.
+The **Server** has to be set up for each Api Client's ReceiveMethod & SecretKey.

-The ReceiveMethod & SecretKey have to be provided in **custom headers** when the connection request is made.
+When a **connection request** is made to the Server, the ReceiveMethod & SecretKey have to be provided in **custom headers**.

-All connections to the Server (from the Api Client & Monitoring apps) use this for **Authorization**.
+All connections to the Server (from the Api Client & Monitoring apps) are **authorized** using ReceiveMethod & SecretKey.

 ![**LiveHealthChecks-SystemArchitecture**](/Docs/SystemArchitecture.jpg)